VisTrails/VisTrails/doc/usersguide/tabledata.rst

    The pipeline for the Bikes example

-Set the 'url' input of HTTPFile to ``???
-TODO ???``.
+Set the 'url' input of HTTPFile to ``http://www.vistrails.org/download/download.php?type=DATA&id=citibike_from_launch.csv``.
 Make sure 'header_present' is checked on CSVFile.

 Set the 'column_name' parameters on both ExtractColumn modules to ``Date`` (for the one on the left) and ``Miles traveled today (midnight to 11:59 pm)`` (for the one on the right).
 Alternatively, you can set column_index to 0 and 3.